varigence/docs/bimlflex/reference-documentation/extensionpoints/data-factory-extensionpoints.md

 ```

-## Trigger
+## Batch Trigger

-Configure a Trigger in Data Factory.
+Configure a Batch Trigger in Data Factory.
 This can be linked to a Batch Pipeline process.

 ### Parameters